publiccodenet/about/activities/tool-management/index.md

 This guidance covers:

-* instructions for users
+* Instructions for users
-* how we manage the tool internally
+* How we manage the tool internally
-* the tool's privacy and GDPR policies
+* The tool's privacy and GDPR policies
+* How and where the tools are managed

-Our current tools are:
+### Our current tools are:

 * [Docusign](docusign.md) (contract management)
 * [Google Workspace](google-workspace.md) (email, calendaring and internal document management)